 For some riders, that’s the point.

 Zillennials and Gen Z value authentic relationships with brands more so than their predecessors.
 They’re looking for consistent communication as well as policies that align with values like environmental awareness and social equity.
-Gen Z in particular is more likely to buy from companies that contribute to social causes — a trait previous generations are less likely to be influenced by.
+Unlike previous generations, Gen Z is more likely to buy from companies that contribute to social causes.

 It’s important for transit agencies to think about developing customer relationships before, during, and after the ride.
-Social media and in-app experiences are tools providers can use to foster journey-oriented relationships and communicate common goals with riders.
-Use social platforms to actively engage with riders in real time, and create consistent topical content to appeal to social algorithms.
+Social media and in-app experiences are tools providers can use to nurture relationships and communicate common goals with riders.
+Social platforms can help them actively engage with riders and feature topical content that aligns with their values.

-As this multimodal microgeneration ages, their primary transportation methods may vary but their desires for digital integration, autonomy, socialization, and brand connection run deep.
-A greater sense of community drives the “we” narrative that zillennials continue to write, drifting from individualistic attitudes toward a more collective mindset.
+As this multimodal microgeneration ages, their primary transportation methods may vary but their desires for digital integration, inclusiveness, socialization, and brand connection run deep.
+A greater sense of community drives the “we” narrative that Zillennials continue to write, drifting from individualistic attitudes toward a more collective mindset.